MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/data-sharing-udc.md

 ---
-title: Configure data sharing in Partner Center
+title: Configuring data sharing in Partner Center
 author: KevinAsgari
 description: Configuring data sharing in Partner Center to allow other apps, games, and services to access the Xbox Live settings. ms.assetid: